Beijing issues pollution alert ahead of three days of heavy smog

 Severe pollution in Beijing has made it "barely suitable" for living, according to an official report published earlier this month, and despite numerous measures aimed at improving air quality in recent years, Beijing still regularly suffers from choking smog.

-The Beijing Municipal Environmental Protection Bureau said on its website it had issued a Yellow alert - the first use of a color-coded warning system unveiled last October.
+The Beijing Municipal Environmental Protection Bureau said on its website it had issued a Yellow alert - the first use of a colour-coded warning system unveiled last October.

 Just last weekend, levels of PM2.5 particles topped 500, according to a reading by the U.S. Embassy in Beijing.
 The U.S. Environmental Protection Agency considers a level above 300 to be hazardous.